mtyide/BETSoftware.Ecommerce/README.md

 # BETSoftware.Ecommerce
 Light/basic eCommerce assessment for BET Software as per requirements.
 # Swagger UI/API
-Test Api endpoints => BETSoftware.Api
+Test Api endpoints => BETSoftware.Ecommerce.Api
 # Not included
 BackOffice to manage Products IS NOT part of this assessment.
 Refer to Swagger API to test endpoints (Products).
 Products are NOT deleted but rather marked/flagged as INACTIVE, same applies to ORDERS
 Creation of Users.
 They are pre-populated due to time constraints.
 Refer to DB script